appsngen/grunt-appsngen-widget-generator/README.md

 ### Options

+#### options.dest
+Type: `String`
+Default: `dist`

+Define where to output generated Appsngen widget.

 #### options.id
 Type: `String`
-Default value: will be received from `name` property in `bower.json`, any passed value will have higher priority
+Default: will be received from `name` property in `bower.json`, any passed value will have higher priority

 Appsngen widget ID.

 #### options.title
 Type: `String`
-Default value: will be received from `name` property in `bower.json` by replacing all `-` with whitespaces and capitalizing all words, any passed value will have higher priority
+Default: will be received from `title` property in `bower.json`, any passed value will have higher priority

 Appsngen widget title.

 #### options.version
 Type: `String`
-Default value: will be received from `version` property in `bower.json`, any passed value will have higher priority
+Default: will be received from `version` property in `bower.json`, any passed value will have higher priority

 Appsngen widget version.

 #### options.description
 Type: `String`
-Default value: will be received from `description` property in `bower.json`, any passed value will have higher priority
+Default: will be received from `description` property in `bower.json`, any passed value will have higher priority

 Appsngen widget description.

 #### options.supportedDimensions
 Type: `Array`
-Default value: will be received from `supportedDimensions` property in `bower.json`, any passed value will have higher priority
+Default: will be received from `supportedDimensions` property in `bower.json`, any passed value will have higher priority

 List of supported dimensions (`SMALL`, `MEDIUM`, `LARGE`).

 #### options.datasources
 Type: `Array`
-Default value: will be received from `datasources` property in `bower.json`, any passed value will have higher priority
+Default: will be received from `datasources` property in `bower.json`, any passed value will have higher priority

 List of used datasources in widget.

+### TODO plan

+* Add generation by custom template.
+* Call `vulcanize` inside